-Messy rough scribbles are perfect for getting ideas out of your head and on to the page; a lot of them will be useless, and that’s okay, they don’t all have to be brilliant.
-So don’t worry if you draw like a five-year-old, even they have genius ideas.
+Messy rough scribbles are perfect for getting ideas out of your head and onto the page; a lot of them will be useless, and that’s okay, they don’t all have to be brilliant.
+So don’t worry if you draw like a five-year-old, the idea is more important than the finished sketch.

-We will be using analogue design methods on this course – pen, paper, card and balsa wood.
-If you want to learn more about designing using computing packages there are many good ones including Fusion 360 and Sketch-up with free or inexpensive online lessons to match.
+We will be using analogue design methods in this course – pen, paper, card, and balsawood.
+If you want to learn about designing using computing packages there are many good ones including Fusion 360 and Sketch-up with free or inexpensive online lessons to match.

 This website uses basic cookies to ensure the smooth running of the site and make it easier for you to see what you have booked.